IslamAbdelslam/cron_job_scraper/README.md

 ## Credits

-This application was created by Islam Abdelslam.
+This application was created by [Islam Abdelslam].